High Yield Municipal Bond Fund Losses Attorney

 • Customer-specific suitability: The recommendation must align with the specific investor’s objectives, risk tolerance, financial situation, and other profile factors

-• Quantitative suitability: Even if each individual transaction is suitable, the overall pattern of recommendations must not be excessive for the customer’s profile
+• Quantitative suitability: When a broker has actual or de facto control over an account, the overall pattern of recommendations must not be excessive for the customer’s profile

 Common Broker Misconduct Involving High Yield Muni Funds